Lellouch-L\"uscher relation for ultracold few-atom systems under confinement

-with adiabatic potentials $W_{\nu}$ and the non-adiabatic couplings $W_{\nu\nu'}$ obtained by solving adiabatic hyperangular equations at fixed values of the hyperradius $R$ (see supplemental material \cite{sm} for more details).
-Here, $\nu$ is the set of quantum numbers necessary to characterize each channel, $F_{\nu}$ is the three-body hyperradial wave function, $\mu=m/\sqrt{3}$ the three-body reduced mass and $m$ the atomic mass.
+with the adiabatic potentials $W_{\nu}$ and the non-adiabatic couplings $W_{\nu\nu'}$ obtained by solving the adiabatic hyperangular equations at fixed values of the hyperradius $R$ (see Supplemental Material \cite{sm} for more details ).
+Here, $\nu$ is the set of quantum numbers necessary to characterize each channel, $F_{\nu}$ is the three-body hyperradial wave function and $\mu=m/\sqrt{3}$ the three-body reduced mass.
 In Fig.~\ref{fig:trap3}(a) we show the adiabatic potentials $W_{\nu}$ for three-body loss in free space and in a harmonic trap.
 Here, $W_{\nu=\lambda}$ are continuum channels that describe the collision between three free atoms or, in a trap, support discrete three-body states.
-They are labeled by the hyperangular momentum $\lambda{\ge 0}\in\mathbb{Z}$, which sets the hyperradial centrifugal barrier at large $R$ \cite{sm}.
+They are labelled by the hyperangular momentum $\lambda{\ge 0}\in\mathbb{Z}$, which sets the hyperradial centrifugal barrier at large $R$ \cite{sm}.
 (For bosonic systems the lowest value of $\lambda$ is $\lambda_{\rm min}=0$ while for fermionic systems $\lambda_{\rm min}\neq0$ \cite{Dincao:2018}.)
 In Fig.~\ref{fig:trap3}(a), $W_{\nu=f}$ denotes an atom–dimer channel, which serves as the primary decay pathway leading to atomic losses.

 The central physical quantities in the LL relation (\ref{eq:L3}) can be extracted from the solutions of Eq. (\ref{Schro}) in both free space and trapped systems.
 In free space, the rate constant for three-body recombination at collision energy $E$ is defined as